camunda-community-hub/camunda-platform-7-keycloak/README.md

 	String userId = ((HashMap<String, String>) userAuthentication.getDetails()).get("email");

 Keep in mind that Keycloak's `ID` is definitely unique which might not always be the case for the `email` attribute, depending on your setup.
+Email uniqueness can be configured on a per realm level depending on the setting *Login with email*.

 ------------------------------------------------------------